Introduction to German Philosophy

-Before joining the Princeton German Department in the fall of 2017, Johannes Wankhammer taught at Reed College as a Visiting Assistant Professor.
-He earned his PhD in German Studies from Cornell University, where he was awarded a Mellon Graduate Fellowship at the Society of the Humanities in 2014-15.
+Before joining the Princeton German Department, Johannes taught at Reed College for a year as Visiting Assistant Professor.
+He earned his PhD in German Studies from Cornell University, where he was awarded a Mellon Graduate Fellowship at the Society for the Humanities.
 He holds additional degrees in Comparative Literature and German Studies from Binghamton University and the University of Graz, Austria.